SaraCabello/TFM_DeepLearningMicrobiome/README.md

 ## Folders' contents 🗂
 #### Data 📉
-This folder contains data used to train the models (original_data) and data obtained when this original data is transformed using the different models built along this work.
+This folder contains data used to train the models (original_data) and files obtained when this original data is transformed using the different models built along this work.

 Transformed data folder is organised into sub-folders according to the models that produce each resulting file.